The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Analysis

 For Ba, one of the neutron-capture elements, we find no clear agreement from the chemical evolution modelling in the simulation to the observational trends of the last major merger in the Milky Way when comparing with the default separation by \citet[][their Fig.~6]{Skuladottir2025}.
-We find that Ba, as well as Y and the other neutron-capture elements of the simulation, show a steep and almost linear increase with increasing [Fe/H]. \citet{Skuladottir2025} find a decreasing trends for [Y/Fe] in the observational data and an even more complicated scattered picture for [Ba/Fe].
-We note though, that these disagreements can be reconciled for [Ba/Fe], when treating the three most metal-poor stars on low orbit energies as outliers in Fig.~6 of \citet{Skuladottir2025}.
-In that case, their trend of [Ba/Fe] could be interpreted as a steep and linearly inclining trend with increasing [Fe/H] and decreasing orbit energy -- now consistent with the simulation predictions.
+We find that Ba, as well as Y and the other neutron-capture elements of the simulation, show a steep and almost linear increase with increasing [Fe/H], in agreement with predictions by the HESTIA simulations for accreted systems \citep{Khoperskov2023c}. \citet{Skuladottir2025} find a decreasing trends for [Y/Fe] in the observational data and an even more complicated scattered picture for [Ba/Fe].
+We note though, that these disagreements can be reconciled for [Ba/Fe], when treating the three most metal-poor stars on low orbital energies as outliers in Fig.~6 of \citet{Skuladottir2025}.
+In that case, their trend of [Ba/Fe] could be interpreted as a steep and linearly inclining trend with increasing [Fe/H] and decreasing orbital energy -- now consistent with the simulation predictions.
 This is remarkable, as the nucleosynthesis tracing of neutron-capture elements is incomplete in the simulation due to the missing prescriptions for enhancement channels beyond CC-SN, SNIa, and the contribution from AGB stars.

-For the often used diagnostic plot of accreted stars, [Al/Fe] vs. [Mg/Mn], we find a trend of decreasing [Mg/Mn] and increasing [Al/Fe] for the decreasing orbit energies.
+For the often used diagnostic plot of accreted stars, [Al/Fe] vs. [Mg/Mn], we find a trend of decreasing [Mg/Mn] and increasing [Al/Fe] for the decreasing orbital energies.
 In the simulation, these trends are driven by the difference in Al and Mg, respectively, since Mn is showing a less pronounced change.
-We note though, that the combination of [Mg/Mn] leads to a slightly more pronounced energy-dependent spread of median abundances of up to $\vert\Delta\mathrm{[Mg/Mn]}\vert = 0.05$ between the highest and lowest energy zones across the [Al/Fe] range.
+We note though, that the combination of [Mg/Mn] leads to a slightly more pronounced energy-dependent spread in median abundances of up to $\vert\Delta\mathrm{[Mg/Mn]}\vert = 0.05$ between the highest and lowest energy zones across the [Al/Fe] range.